bencline1/Allpix_GaAs/doc/usermanual/development.md

 ```

 A more complete CMake structure, suited to host multiple external
-modules, is provided in a separate repository @ap2-external-modules.
+modules, is provided in a separate repository[^43].

 In order to load modules which have been compiled and installed in a
 different location than the ones shipped with the framework itself, the